pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Expressões Idiomáticas.md

 Comptroller General of Canada.
 Archived - Budget 2012 (adapted).

 Comentários:

-Item.
 14. Based on the text above, judge the following items.

 I The expression "red tape" (R.2) means politically-motivated and inconsistent official